 Morning: If you’re going to go visit the diamond at Target Field, you might as well stay at your very own diamond.
 The Hyatt Regency, a AAA Four Diamond Award-winner, is right in the heart of downtown Minneapolis.
 Wake up and grab some top-notch food from their Prairie Kitchen and Bar, as you’ll need some energy for the day.
 Grab some Wheaties.
 Be a champion.

 Mid-Morning: We could tell you what to do before the game, but every sports fan is different.
 So take a look at this listand pass some time before the game.
+Metro Transit has transportation covered all throughout your journey through Minneapolis today.
 In the words of a famous philosopher, “Go do things.”

 Lunch: For lunch before the game, there’s no better place than Rock Bottom Brewery.
 Not only do they have awesome pre-game food stuffs (burgers, wings, jalapeno pretzel sticks), but they’re their own brewery, too.
 They make six special beers that you can only get if you go to their restaurant, and the types of beer vary greatly.